 Other disability communities are similarly organized by professional / occupational category.
 For example, here in the U.S.A., the National Federation of the Blind (NFB) has lots of Divisions, Committees, and Groups, many of which are occupation-based.

 Unlike the NFB, however, I don't think occupation-based groups for autistic people should all be part of one big organization.
 Instead they should be part of a looser network.
 While some of us can do a reasonably good job of leading small groups, I doubt that very many of even the best leaders among us can cope well with the politics of a large organization.
 The loose-network-of-smaller-groups approach has worked well for at least some other kinds of minority communities, such as the LGBT community.

-Ideally, each occupation-based group could also have a "Friends and Family Auxiliary" or something similar, enabling some (mostly NT) parents, spouses/partners, etc., to help out with fund-raising, business networking, and other aspects of running the group that may be especially difficult for the autistic peer leaders.
+Ideally, each occupation-based group could also have a "Friends and Family Auxiliary," or an "Allistic Auxiliary," or something similar, enabling some (mostly NT) parents, spouses/partners, etc., to help out with fund-raising, business networking, and other aspects of running the group that may be especially difficult for the autistic peer leaders.

 To help all these groups get started, I plan to (1) introduce people in the same or closely-related professions to each other, as I happen to get to know them, e.g. via the support groups I attend, and (2) eventually help create (perhaps together with some other members of Autistic Techies of the NYC Area), an online platform that will facilitate the creation of these various groups.